 No, we don’t sell anything, to anyone, including advertising.
 We receive no monies from anyone (other than contributions toward operating expenses made by our own all-volunteer staff), all our reports are free.
 Really, and free of the influences advertisers and sponsors often exert on publishers.

 8. Partners - why do you have them?

-We have partnered selectively with two well known, well respected organizations. the Seven Seas Cruising Association (SSCA) and Noonsite.
-SSCA sponsors a daily HF broadcast KPK on 8104 USB from 0815-0830 AST.
+We have partnered selectively with three well known, well respected organizations.
+The Seven Seas Cruising Association (SSCA) since 2015, Noonsite beginning in 2016 and Boatwatch in 2019.
+SSCA sponsors the daily HF broadcast KPK on 8104 USB from 0815-0830 AST.
 KPK stands by every day to provide assistance with land based resources and provides information of interest to cruisers, including CSSN reports.
-Noonsite works closely with us when reports are received and vetted, and we share information between our sites.
+In November 2019, Boatwatch was re-missioned and re-launched and is now our third partner, a logical and welcome extension of the daily KPK HF net.
+Noonsite continues to work closely with us when reports are received and vetted, and we share substantial information/content between our sites.
 The result is more for you from all of us.

 The easiest and best way to file an incident report is to select the [Submit an Incident Report] icon located on the home page (and many other places as well) on the CSSN website.
 It will lead you through some simple but important questions, and takes only a few minutes to complete.

 10. What kind of information is asked for on the Incident Report Form?